-- 4.30.
-Ponds (soakaway) Specific information required on long term ownership, maintenance and funding for the ponds (water soakaway) is required. - 4.31.
-Community Ownership The community facilities including football pitches, pavilion and car parking are welcomed.
+- 4.43.
+S106 Deed of Agreement The present S.106 agreement is out of date.
+Teynham PC was not party to the original discussion, but is mentioned within the agreement.
 The S106 Deed of Agreement describes a leasehold arrangement for 25 years at peppercorn rent.
-The transfer of land ownership will be required at a later stage for adoption for the benefit of current and future generations. - 4.32.
-Open Spaces The open community spaces of the allotments and the orchard are a welcomed addition to the development.
+For the community facilities.
+The transfer of land ownership will be required at a later stage for adoption for the benefit of current and future generations.
+Clarity is required on services which are no longer present within the village for example Belle Friday Centre. - 4.44.
+S106 Bus service Include a fully funded local bus service for a minimum of 5 years.
+This would encourage many residents to use public transport and make the move from private car ownership. - 4.45.
+Ponds (soakaway) Specific information required on long term ownership, maintenance and funding for the ponds (water soakaway) is required. - 4.46.
+Community ownership The community facilities including football pitches, pavilion and car parking are welcomed.
+The S106 Deed of Agreement describes a leasehold arrangement for 25 years at peppercorn rent.
+The transfer of land ownership will be required at a later stage for adoption for the benefit of current and future generations. - 4.47.
+Open spaces The open community spaces of the allotments and the orchard are a welcomed addition to the development.
 The S106 Deed of Agreement describes a leasehold arrangement for the allotments for 25 years at peppercorn rent.
-The transfer of land ownership will be required at a later stage for adoption for the benefit of current and future generations. - 4.33.
-Developers Contribution (S106) The S106 Deed of Agreement, created in 2016, is out of date.
-It would take all parties to agree to a change in this deed.
-Clarity is required on services which are no longer present within the village for example Belle Friday Centre.
+The transfer of land ownership will be required at a later stage for adoption for the benefit of current and future generations.